fryerlab/LBD_CWOW/README.md

 ```
 The above command will submit 100 jobs in parallel and re-run any incomplete jobs.

+The individuals have already been sex checked, see Olney et al. 202x for more details.
+To have the sequences align to a reference genome informed on the sex chromosome complement, create a male and female sample ID list within the `RNA.config.json` file.
+See the premade The premade`RNA.config.json` file located in `scripts/snakemake/` for the list of male and female sample IDs.

 ## Bulk RNAseq gene differential expression analysis